 How do I get started?

-It's easy!
-Call Dexter & Moffet at 503-582-9010 and request a Prospective Client Packet.
+It’s easy!
+Call Susan Moffet at (541) 316-7150 and request a Prospective Client Packet.
 If you have some preliminary questions, one of the attorneys will answer them before you proceed.
 Inside the packet will be an informative letter with instructions on creating a birth mother portfolio, as well as an adoption information form and fee agreement to fill out and return.
-Once we have received yourt information we can set up an in-office appointment or telephone conference to begin the process.
+Once we have received your information we can set up an in-office appointment or telephone conference to begin the process.